microsoft/CoseSignTool/CoseHandler.md

 * A **validator** -- You can optionally pass in a *CoseSign1MessageValidator* object instead of **roots**, **revocationMode** and **requiredCommonName.** CoseHandler uses an *X509ChainTrustValidator* internally, but if you create a custom CoseSign1MessageValidator type you can specify different sets of criteria to validate on.
 See [the Advanced Scenarios guide](Advanced.md) for details.

 ## CoseHandler.Getpayload
-The **GetPayload** method retrieves the encrypted payload from an embedded COSE signature structure, and if possible, returns it as a string.
+The **GetPayload** method retrieves the payload from an embedded COSE signature structure, and if possible, returns it as a string.
 It also validates the signature structure and provides the validation result as an *out* parameter.

 You will need to specify:
 * The embedded **signature** to read from.
 You can pass in your COSE signature structure as either a byte array or a stream.